openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_zombie_vcu/docs/index.rst

 Function                            Support Status
 =================================== ==============
 Hardware                            Any OVMS v3 (or later) module.
-Vehicle Cable                       Wire to one of the 2 main ZomberVerter can buses GSM Antenna                         1000500 Open Vehicles OVMS GSM Antenna (or any compatible antenna) GPS Antenna                         1020200 Universal GPS Antenna (or any compatible antenna) SOC Display                         Yes
+Vehicle Cable                       Wire to one of the 2 main ZombieVerter can buses GSM Antenna                         1000500 Open Vehicles OVMS GSM Antenna (or any compatible antenna) GPS Antenna                         1020200 Universal GPS Antenna (or any compatible antenna) SOC Display                         Yes